Kelsow96/Creating-VM-s-in-Azure-Windows-10-and-Linux-/README.md

   <br />
   <br />

-- We'll change the computing power size, create a Username and Password and confrim the licensing agreement at the bottom.
+- We'll change the computing power size, create a Username and Password and confirm the licensing agreement at the bottom.
   - We'll use Jane as the Username and Password1234 as the Password to keep it simple.
   - Username: Jane , Password: Password1234
   ![Capture](https://github.com/Kelsow96/Creating-VM-s-in-Azure-Windows-10-and-Linux-/assets/169297569/ec591353-34f6-4cdc-84e8-22e53544799f)